Fix AirPods Disconnecting: 16 Proven Ways

 7. Check and Update AirPods Firmware

-You can check if your AirPods are updated by going to Settings > Bluetooth > AirPods.
+You can check the current firmware version by going to Settings > Bluetooth > AirPods.

 1. Then, tap the circled blue “i” icon next to your AirPods and scroll to About.